Automattic/Co-Authors-Plus/readme.txt

 == Description ==

-Allows multiple authors to be assigned to posts, pagesges, or custom post types via the search-as-you-type inputs.
+Allows multiple authors to be assigned to posts, pages, or custom post types via the search-as-you-type inputs.
 Template tags allow listing of co-authors anywhere you'd normally list the author.
 Co-authored posts appear on a co-author's archive page and in their feed.
 Additionally, co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is core behavior).

 This plugin is an almost complete rewrite of the Co-Authors plugin originally developed at [Shepherd Interactive](http://www.shepherd-interactive.com/) (2007).
 The original plugin was inspired by the 'Multiple Authors' plugin by Mark Jaquith (2005).